Islam in the Arctic: Russia

+In 922 AD, the explorer Ibn Fadlan referenced that new converts to Islam in Tatarstan had to deal with irregularities of the sunrise and sunset, which was confirmed four hundred years later by Ibn Battuta as he traveled the region, and noted the locals believed the Northern Lights were battles between the righteous and irreligious djinn spirits.

 A study from 2019 described Muslim communities in Arctic Russia as "rapidly growing" in the last two decades.
 An early attempt to build a mosque in a major city (Yakutsk, about 450 km south of the Arctic Circle) failed upon the outbreak of the First World War and the following October Revolution.
 In 1996, however, it became the site of the world's largest mosque in the far north, capable of holding 3000 worshipers.

-Siberian Mullahs since the 19th century were hesitant to recognise distant authority.
-After the 1991 Collapse of the Soviet Union, three central Muslim directorates competed for control of the Islamic population in Siberia, the far East and the far North; one of these three was absorbed into another, leaving the CDUMR and the Council of Muftis—the latter seen as closely tied to the Russian government.
+Siberian ulema since the 19th century were hesitant to recognise distant authority.
+After the 1991 collapse of the Soviet Union, three central Muslim directorates competed for control of the Islamic population in Siberia, the far East and the far North; one of these three was absorbed into another, leaving the CDUMR and the Council of Muftis—the latter seen as closely tied to the Russian government.
 In 1998, the first mosque was built for the industrial city of Norilsk, and by 2007 the Muslims in the city were estimated at 20% of the population, coming from Dagestan, Central Asia and Azerbaijan.